The Burnout Triggers & Boundaries Map: Your Personal GPS Out of Chronic Overwhelm

 What triggered me this week?

-Which boundaries held strong?
+Which boundaries held?

-Where did I slip, and why?
+Where did I override myself—and why?

-What’s one small boundary I can reinforce next week?
+What’s one boundary to reinforce next week?

 Final Thoughts